huuphuoc1396/android-expandable-list-adapter-example/README.md

-# Expandable list using ListAdapter
+# Expandable List using ListAdapter
+This app display expandable list that uses ListAdapter and Data Binding